gorgeousbubble/Satellite/nets/README.md

 The Nets package function interfaces description.

 ## Introduction
 Nets package is a functional package.
 It can offer different kind of network connection drive interfaces.
-You can use this package to realize network connection, e-main send and receive, HTTP/HTTPS service and client, and so on.
+You can use this package to realize network connection, e-mail send and receive, HTTP/HTTPS service and client, and so on.
 Nets package based on the go 'net' package, it support multiple network protocols such as TCP, UDP HTTP, HTTPS, FTP, RPC, SMTP, POP3, etc.

 ## Feature of package
 The package is mainly used for network connection which has been realized by 'nets' package.
 You can refer to corresponding go file.